What does my baby look like in week 21?

 Here’s our guide to 10 common pregnancy complaints (and how to avoid them).

-Concerned about your scan results?
+Do you have questions about your scan results?

 If you’ve discovered that there’s a health complication with your baby, you’re probably feeling very anxious and shocked.